PMW9905/Code-Per-Minute/README.md

 # Code Per Minute - Typing Trainer for Programmers

-Code Per Minute is a JavaFX & CSS GUI application with the intent of providing users with an effective way of improving typing speeds in specific programming languages.
+Code Per Minute is a JavaFX & CSS GUI application with the intent of providing users with an effective way of improving typing speeds in any programming language.
+It utilizes both OOP and a JavaFX-oriented Model-View-Controller architecture to effectively display and manipulate UI elements.

 A critical aspect of learning to type faster is pattern recognition.
 While modern typing tests do a great job of covering common words and phrases, programming syntax is often very removed from traditional english/language.
 As such, gains in wpm on sites such as 10fastfingers.com and nitrotype.com may not carry over as well into c++ or Java.